NSO-developer/nso-gitbook/development/concepts/packages.md

   ....
 ```

 Lots of additional information can be found in the YANG module itself.
 The mandatory choice that defines a component must be one of `ned`, `callback`, `application`, or `upgrade`.
-We have:

 ### Component Types